-The Romain Arts & Culture Community Center sits in the former Greeley School-a 50, 000 square foot school building in Peoria, IL.
+ART Inc is located inside The Romain Arts & Culture Center (The RACC).
+The RACC sits in the former Greeley School-a 50,000 square foot school building in Peoria, IL.
 The building was purchased and paid in full in July of 2018.

-In the age of STEAM-based education, community centers such as this are a valuable asset.
-The center offers arts education programs and rental spaces for community events, entrepreneurs, businesses, and artists.
+In the age of STEAM-based education, arts & cultures centers such as this are a valuable asset.
+The center offers arts education programs and rental spaces for events, entrepreneurs, businesses, and artists.

 The arts reach beyond experiencing and creating.
 A community thriving in arts can lead to improved early learning, higher educational achievement, enlivened elderly, better citizens, and enhanced business performance.
-In short, Artists ReEnvisioning Tomorrow helps makes our community a better place.
+In short, ART Inc helps makes our community a better place.

 The studio on Sheridan

-Jonathon thought the Sheridan location would be large enough to start some sort of center.
+Jonathon thought the Sheridan location would be large enough to start some sort of center to house a nonprofit.
 Unfortunately, he outgrew it.

 Before he knew it, we were using all 15,000 square feet of the building.

 Jonathon met Nikki, fell in love, got married and had Kennedy!